Fresh Horses (album)

 Fresh Horses is the sixth studio album by American country music artist Garth Brooks.
 It was released on November 21, 1995.
 Fresh Horses peaked at number two on the Billboard 200 chart, and number one on the Top Country Albums chart.

 The album had a worldwide radio ban until it was available to buy.
 Only the two singles issued ("She's Every Woman" and "The Fever") were allowed to be played before this date, the latter of which was a new country-rock version of a 1993 Aerosmith song.
-In 2020 it was certified 8× Platinum by the RIAA, signifying 8 million copies shipped in the US, making it his only pre-Chris Gaines studio album to not be certified diamond or higher.
+In 2020 it was certified 8× Platinum by the RIAA, signifying 8 million copies shipped in the US, making it his only non-Christmas pre-Chris Gaines studio album to not be certified diamond or higher.

 Background

 Brooks commented on the album, saying: